 For example, let’s say you have a 400-word post on your blog and that you want to rank for a highly competitive keyword.
 You can build thousands of backlinks and still not take the top spot in search results.
 Why?
 Because your content sucks compared to competing guides.
 Links can do a lot of heavy lifting, but they alone won’t carry you to the top.

 The same thing goes for promotional pages.
 If your service page isn’t optimized around a specific keyword and doesn’t have enough content on it, it is extremely unlikely it will rank well.
 The exception might be keywords with zero competition, where Google has to take whatever it can get.
 But those are becoming increasingly rare.

 Keyword research + quality content + on page optimization + great links = recipe for success.

-Dario Supan, Head of Content at Point Visible
+Dario Supan, Chief Marketing Officer at Point Visible

 Start building your online presence today

 If you want to grow your business through digital marketing, it is never too late to start working on your content and building links to your website.
 With the right approach and research, even smaller brands can compete for relevant organic visitors.